-The Sewer and Water Group 812 project would occur within the developed public right-of-way and public utility easements of previously disturbed private property within the City of San Diego described above under Project Location.
-Surrounding land uses include existing residential, institutional, industrial and commercial developments.
-See attached Mitigated Negative Declaration for the environmental setting for the overall Citywide Pipeline Projects.
+The Bay Terraces Improvements 1 project would primarily occur within the developed public right-of-way and public utility easements of previously disturbed private property with the City of San Diego described above under Project Location.
+Surrounding land uses include existing residential, institutional, and commercial developments, and open space areas.

+See attached Mitigated Negative Declaration for the environmental setting for the overall Citywide Pipeline

 III.
-SUMMARY OF ORIGINAL PROJECT
+SUMMARY OF ORIGINAL PROJECT:

-A Citywide Pipelines Projects Mitigated Negative Declaration (MND) No. 255100 was prepared by the City of San Diego's Development Services Department (DSD) and was certified by the City Council on November 30, 2011 (Resolution No. 307122).
-The Citywide Pipelines Projects MND provides for the inclusion of subsequent pipeline projects that are located within the public right-of-way and would not result in any direct impacts to sensitive biological resources.
+A Citywide Pipelines Projects MND No. 255100 was prepared by the City of San Diego's Development Services Department (DSD) and was certified by the City Council on November 30, 2011 (Resolution No. 307122), hereby referenced as Citywide Pipelines MND.
+The Citywide Pipelines MND provides for the inclusion of subsequent pipeline projects that are located within the public right-of-way and would not result in any direct impacts to sensitive biological resources.
 Pursuant to the City of San Diego's Municipal Code Section 128.0306 and Section 15164(c) of State CEQA Guidelines addenda to environmental documents are not required to be circulated for public review.

-IV.
-ENVIRONMENTAL DETERMINATION
+IV, ENVIRONMENTAL DETERMINATION:

-The City previously prepared and adopted the Citywide Pipelines Projects Mitigated Negative Declaration (MND No. 255100/SCH No. 2011091045).
+The City previously prepared and certified the Citywide Pipelines MND No. 255100 /SCH No. 2011091045.
 Based on all available information in light of the entire record, the analysis in this Addendum, and pursuant to Section 15162 of the State CEQA Guidelines, the City has determined the following:

-There are no substantial changes proposed in the project which will require major revisions of the previous environmental document due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects;

-- Substantial changes have not occurred with respect to the circumstances under which the project is undertaken which will require major revisions of the previous environmental document due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; or - There is no new information of substantial importance, which was not known and could not have been known with the exercise of reasonable diligence at the time the previous environmental document was certified as complete or was adopted, shows any of the following: - The project will have one or more significant effects not discussed in the previous environmental document; - b.
+- There are no substantial changes proposed in the project which will require major revisions of the previous environmental document due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; - Substantial changes have not occurred with respect to the circumstances under which the project is undertaken which will require major revisions of the previous environmental document due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; or - There is no new information of substantial importance, which was not known and could not have been known with the exercise of reasonable diligence at the time the previous environmental document was certified as complete or was adopted, shows any of the following: - a.
+The project will have one or more significant effects not discussed in the previous environmental document; - b.
 Significant effects previously examined will be substantially more severe than shown in the previous environmental document; - c.
 Mitigation measures or alternatives previously found not to be feasible would in fact be feasible, and would substantially reduce one or more significant effects of the project, but the project proponents decline to adopt the mitigation measure or alternative; or - d.
 Mitigation measures or alternatives which are considerably different from those analyzed in the previous environmental would substantially reduce one or more significant effects on the environment, but the project proponents decline to adopt the mitigation measure or alternative.

-Based upon a review of the current project, none of the situations described in Sections 15162 and 15164 of the State CEQA Guidelines apply.
+Based upon a review of the current project, none of the conditions described in Section 15162 calling for the preparation of a subsequent EIR or negative declaration have occurred.
 No changes in circumstances have occurred, and no new information of substantial importance has manifested, which would result in new significant or substantially increased adverse impacts as a result of the project.
 Therefore, this Addendum has been prepared in accordance with Section 15164 of the CEQA State Guidelines.
 Public review of this Addendum is not required per CEQA.

-V. IMPACT ANALYSIS
+V. IMPACT ANALYSIS: